2024 Best Allied Health & Medical Assisting Services Schools in Wisconsin

 Allied Health & Medical Assisting Services is above average in terms of popularity with it being the #48 most popular degree program in the country.
 This means you won't have too much trouble finding schools that offer the degree.

 In 2024, College Factual analyzed 16 schools in order to identify the top ones for its Best Allied Health & Medical Assisting Services Schools in Wisconsin ranking.
-Combined, these schools handed out 1,305 degrees in allied health & medical assisting services to qualified students.
+When you put them all together, these colleges and universities awarded 1,070 degrees in allied health & medical assisting services during the 2021-2022 academic year.

 Jump to one of the following sections: * Degree-Level Rankings